Henri Matisse was born on December 31, 1869 in Le Cateau-Cambresis in northern France.

 In 1891 Matisse travelled to Paris to study art at the Academie Julian and in 1897 was introduced to Impressionism and to the work of Vincent van Gogh.
 Matisse was fascinated by this new and interesting way of painting and his style changed completely.

 In 1905, Matisse along with a group of artists which became known as "Fauves" (The Wild Beasts) exhibited together at the Salon d'Automne.
-The paintings shown were expressive, often without regard for the natural colors of the subject.
-Matisse's works in particular contained aggressive brush strokes and bold primary colors.
+The paintings shown were expressive, often without regard for the natural colours of the subject.
+Matisse's works in particular contained aggressive brush strokes and bold primary colours.
 The show brought sudden fame to Matisse with his "Woman with the Hat" being purchased by American writer and modern art collector Gertrude Stein.

 In the 1940's Matisse began creating cut paper collages, often rather large pictures, called gouaches decoupes.
 He called this new technique "painting with scissors".
 His cut paper collages demonstrated his eye for colour and geometry in a simple, yet powerful way.

 In 1954, at the age of 84, Matisse died a recognized leader in modern art.
 Two years before his death a museum was opened to honour his work.
-It is now the third-largest Matisse art collection in France.
+It now holds the third-largest Matisse art collection in France.